Module 4: Marketing Your Rental Vacancy – LandlordPass

 Module 4 of 16

-How to Market Your Rental Vacancy in BC
+How to Market Your Rental Vacancy

-Where to Post: Platforms That Still Matter
+Where to Post: The Four Platforms That Still Matter in BC

 Craigslist